-Three meal-planning perks
+5 meal-planning perks

 - It’s an opportunity to teach kids about healthy foods.
-Get them into the kitchen with you, prepping meals and learning to appreciate the power of nutritious ingredients and delicious dishes.
-The more kids learn at home, the easier it will be for them to make smart food choices when at school, at restaurants, and beyond.
+Get them into the kitchen with you, prepping meals and learning to appreciate the variety of nutritious ingredients and delicious dishes.
+The more kids learn at home, the easier it will be for them to make smart food choices at school, at restaurants, and beyond.

 - You won't be thinking about food all the time.
 It might seem counterintuitive, but scheduling meals helps keep your mind off food between meals and snacks because the decision is made.
 So, you can move on knowing you'll be enjoying a meal or snack at a set time.